 Natural language processing added the first layer of actual intelligence.
 NER (Named Entity Recognition) models extract structured information from unstructured text - pulling out skills, job titles, company names, education, and certifications from free-form resumes.
 Instead of matching raw strings, the system works with parsed entities.

 This generation also introduced skill taxonomies.
-Tools mapped extracted skills to standardized frameworks like O*NET, the U.S. Department of Labor's occupational database.
-If a resume mentions "financial modeling" and the taxonomy links that to "financial analysis," the system recognizes the connection even without an exact keyword match.
-It's a meaningful step forward, but still limited by the completeness of the taxonomy and the accuracy of the parser.
+Tools mapped extracted skills to standardized frameworks like O*NET, the U.S. Department of Labor’s occupational database.
+If a resume mentions “financial modeling” and the taxonomy links that to “financial analysis,” the system recognizes the connection even without an exact keyword match.
+Progress here was meaningful - but still limited by the completeness of the taxonomy and the accuracy of the parser.

 Word embeddings (Word2Vec, GloVe, and later contextual models) fundamentally shifted how matching systems represent language - storing words as points in high-dimensional space.
 Words with similar meanings cluster together - “Python,” “data science,” and “machine learning” sit near each other mathematically, even when they don’t appear together in text.

-This meant matching tools could finally understand that a candidate with "predictive analytics" experience is relevant to a job requiring "data modeling" - without anyone manually building that mapping.
+Matching tools could now finally understand that a candidate with “predictive analytics” experience is relevant to a job requiring “data modeling” - without anyone manually building that mapping.
 Semantic search in recruitment applies this principle at scale: instead of matching keywords, the system compares the meaning of an entire resume against the meaning of a job description.

-The limitation?
-Early embeddings gave each word a single fixed representation regardless of context.
-"Java" the programming language and "Java" the island got the same vector.
-That's where transformers came in.
+Early embeddings had one key limitation: each word got a single fixed representation regardless of context.
+“Java” the programming language and “Java” the island got the same vector.
+Transformers solved that problem.

 Generation 4: Transformers and Contextual Understanding